ojitha/ojitha.github.io/_posts/2025-05-28-ADFS_SSO4Kibana.md

     class KEYCLOAK disabledStyle
 ```

 In the above diagram, Keycloak has been commented out because it runs on a different machine (as a Docker container) with an IP address of 192.168.1.139.

-The API Key approach is complex because OAuth2-Proxy doesn't natively support dynamic header injection based on the authenticated user.
-It is recommended to use other than basic authentication in the Kibana.
-For that you need to have license which either pro level or more:
+The middleware service is shown as a crucial component that bridges OAuth2 Proxy and Kibana by converting OAuth2 authentication headers to Basic Authentication.

+### License Considerations

+The approach used in this POC with the middleware service and basic authentication is designed for the open-source version of Kibana.
+For more advanced authentication features like native OAuth2/OIDC support or header-based authentication, you would need a commercial license (Gold or Platinum).
+You can check and manage your license status:

 To check the license